Disability Counselling and Support

-While the Disability Royal Commission has suspended face-to-face sessions during the COVID-19 period, they are still operating.
-People can share their story on the phone, in writing or by making an audio or video recording.
 The Disability Royal Commission recognises that people with disabilities may be disproportionately affected by the pandemic due to a range of factors including underlying health conditions but also because they may not be adequately considered in government and community responses to the virus.

 RAV's counselling and support service understands that this is a confusing and anxious time for people with disability, their carers and supporters.
 We understand that people with disabilities will be more impacted during this time.
 We are still here for you and able to support you.
 To find out how we can assist you, or to make an appointment, please see the information below, email us or call 1800 317 387.

 Disability Counselling and Support for people who have had violence, abuse, neglect and/or exploitation perpetrated against them, and those impacted by the Disability Royal Commission